Synthetic data workshop: 5 September 2024

 Crucially, synthetic data allows accredited researchers to begin work on their project before they are granted access to sensitive data.
 Researchers can use synthetic data to explore if data is suitable for their project and begin to develop code.
 This synthetic data is also useful for training purposes, allowing users to experiment with realistic datasets.

-Co-created by Professor Rabb, the synthpop package was designed for use by researchers, and allows the relatively straightforward creation of synthetic versions of real data.
+Co-created by Professor Raab, the synthpop package was designed for use by researchers, and allows the relatively straightforward creation of synthetic versions of real data.
 It can be used to create high and low fidelity datasets — the higher the fidelity, the more closely it resembles the real data it is designed to emulate.

 For this workshop, the main aim was to use synthpop to create a low fidelity synthetic dataset.
 Low fidelity means that the data only resembles real-world data in a very basic way.
 This type of dataset can be useful for teaching students, or helping programmers to plan code for things like health applications.